 - It’s important to understand the tax treatment of both products: Interest from fixed annuities is tax-deferred, while interest from CD’s is taxed in the year it’s earned.

-- Consumers should also consider their personal financial goals, needs and priorities to choose the best product for them.
+- You should also consider your personal financial goals, needs and priorities to choose the best product for you.

 Annuity.org spoke with financial experts Thomas Brock, Aamir M. Chalisa, Anthony DeLuca and Stephen Kates to learn more about how consumers can understand whether fixed annuities or CDs are a better place to put their savings.